 CLICK ON PHOTOS FOR FULL GALLERY

-Taking her hand, the gruff South African - who was famously reluctant to take a call from Prince Albert asking for her hand because his attention was on the football World Cup- reassured his daughter as the took the four-minute walk to the altar.
+The gruff South African - who was famously reluctant to take a call from Prince Albert asking for her hand because it would have interrupted the football World Cup - reassured his daughter on the four-minute walk to the altar.

 The courtyard had been turned into an open-air cathedral, where Monseigneur Bernard Barsi, Archbishop of Monaco, was to conduct a Catholic wedding mass consecrating her marriage to the Monegasque sovereign.

-With her head ever so slightly bowed, but with a composed smile on her face, the 33-year-old, who was raised thousands of miles away in a humble South African family, looked like she had been born to the role.
+With her head ever so slightly bowed, and a composed smile, the 33-year-old, who was raised thousands of miles away in humble circumstances, looked like she had been born to the role.

-Watching her every step intently were the 3,500-strong congregation; plus 800 more celebrities, royals and family members who had been ushered into the inner courtyard.
+Watching her every step intently were the 3,500-strong congregation; plus 800 more celebrities and dignitaries who had been ushered into the inner courtyard.

 And millions more – watching on TV screens and through the internet across the globe - witnessed her life-changing journey down the red carpet.

-There were gasps from the attendees as they took in her breathtaking appearance – her gorgeous Armani dress, with its spectacular train, and her hair which was gathered at the nape with a jewelled headpiece.
+There were gasps at her breathtaking appearance.
+Charlene's gorgeous Armani dress, featured a spectacular train and her hair was gathered at the nape with a jewelled headpiece.

 A version of Paul McCartney's Standing Stone was sung by a soprano as Charlene - once an athlete, now one of the most closely followed newcomers on the royal scene - glided to stand before her prince.

-Albert, dignified in his white uniform of the Carabineer guards, awaited her at the 17th-century Carrara marble double staircase.
-He took his bride's hand briefly, as if to reassure her before the service began.
+Albert, dignified in his white uniform of the Carabinier guards, awaited her at the 17th-century Carrara marble double staircase.
+He took his bride's hand briefly, as if to reassure her.

 While her glacial beauty recalls Princess Grace and her poise will obviously be compared to her dazzling predecessor, the couple want to write their own story.

-The couple had wanted the largest number of guests possible to share in their big day, hence they chose to conduct proceedings in the courtyard, rather than in the palace's cathedral, which can only hold 500 people.
+Charlene and Albert had wanted the largest number of guests possible to share in their big day, hence the choice of venue, rather than the cathedral, which holds only 500.

-Items from the chapel had been moved outside, such as the cross, the altar, and two chairs and kneelers for the bride and groom.
+Its cross, altar, and two chairs and kneelers for the bride and groom had been moved outside.

 A temporary roof had been put in place to offer some shade.
 Still temperatures rose, causing many guests to use their order of services as a makeshift fan.

-Foreign royals included Sweden's Princess Victoria and her husband Prince Daniel, King Carl Gustaf and Queen Sonja and their younger daughter Princess Madeleine.
+Foreign royals included Sweden's Princess Victoria and her husband Prince Daniel.

-Denmark's Princess Mary and Prince Frederik were also joined by Prince Willem-Alexander of the Netherlands and Princess Maxima.
+Another couple who found love through sport, Denmark's Princess Mary and Prince Frederik were also there.
+They were joined by Willem-Alexander of the Netherlands and his wife Maxima.